Shrimp Water Parameters: GH, KH, pH, TDS, and Temperature

 They have GH, KH, and TDS close to zero.
 This allows you to start from a base of zero and remineralize to your preferred range.
 While it may be tempting to start with tap water and remineralize, this only works if you know what’s in the water.

-What Freshwater Fish Are Invertebrates?
+Are Earthworms Invertebrates?

 A common argument is, my cherry shrimp are doing well, and breeding well in my tap water, so they should be fine in yours.
 The issue of that is everyone’s tap water can be different, also tap water can contain chlorine and chloramine, which are potentially harmful to shrimp.